Skip to main content

 Today, Pedddle showcases 500 stallholders and 1000+ markets, all over the UK.
 Last year, she hosted a number of virtual markets to boost exposure and sales for her members.
 “But it’s more than just sales, it’s about growing their audience, online presence and feeling less alone.
 Members give each other business tips and advice.
 It’s a strong community of forward thinking, creative entrepreneurs.”

 All three business owners use Starling to manage their business finances.
-Masibu found out about us through his WhatsApp group, Nicki discovered us through a family member, and Rachael and Joycelyn through attending an event where Starling’s founder and CEO Anne Boden was speaking.
+Masibu found out about us through his WhatsApp group, Nicki discovered us through a family member, and Rachael and Joycelyn through attending an event where Starling’s founder Anne Boden was speaking.
 Joycelyn says: “Her sheer determination really inspired me - I wanted to be part of what she had created.”

 Help